Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ## Side-effects
 Sometimes parentheses can make all the difference in the evaluation of an expression.
 The following examples show how you can obtain the last element of a list and a list without its last element, with or without side-effects.
+New [value omission feature](https://zverok.github.io/blog/2021-12-08-value-omission-debug.html) from Ruby 3.1 also requires parentheses to avoid unexpected behavior.

 <div class=split markdown=1>